ericoporto/ags-manual-wiki/acintro8.md

 leave it as "cChar1" or else your dialog scripts will get very confusing!

-Ok, all done?
+OK, all done?
 Expand the "Dialogs" node in the editor, and you'll see one existing "0" entry.
 We'd may as well use it since it's there, so double-click it.
 (If not, you can always right-click the Dialogs node and choose "New dialog" to make a new one).
 You'll see this rather empty